Summer Session 2024

 The American School is not a degree-granting institution.
 No grades are given for its programs, nor are transcripts provided.
 An optional final exam at the end of each Summer Session is given, and the director of a session will, upon request, write a letter to the member’s home institution recommending that credit be granted, provided that the member has satisfactorily participated in the program and passed the final exam.
 Inquire about course credit option.

-Link to the online application: https://ascsa.submittable.com/submit/115817/ascsa-summer-session-application
+Link to the online application: https://ascsa.submittable.com/submit/270462/ascsa-summer-program-application

 Admission to the Summer Session is granted on the basis of academic performance and letters of recommendation.
 Applicants will be notified in February 2024.

 A complete application consists of the following:

 - Applicants must submit the online application form by the deadline.
 The application form includes: